ASPIRE Medication Safety Trial

 A Home Medicines Review (HMR), also known as a Domiciliary Medication Management Review (DMMR), is billed under MBS Item 900, after a written Medication Management Plan is developed in accordance with MBS requirements.

 To support the Home Medicines Review process, a suite of practice software resources is now available.
 The cheat sheets help GPs streamline HMR referrals and Medication Management Plans in Best Practice and Medical Director, making referrals easier.
-Additionally, the DMMR Form 1 in Best Practice can be updated to enable access to the practice address book and to include the option of adding credentialed pharmacists' details.

 Refer to the consumer information for essential details on the HMR process and its role in optimising medication management.